-In our episodic highlighting of new property developments in Tarrant County, we turn west, toward The River District.
+In our highlighting of new neighborhoods in Fort Worth, we turn west, toward The River District.
 Nestled on the banks of the Trinity River between Isbell Road and Roberts Cutoff, and bisected by White Settlement Road, the River District is a jumping off point for almost everything Fort Worth –– from the Stockyards to the north to the Cultural District and downtown, the locally-cultivated community offers outdoor pursuits, indoor entertainment, unique restaurants, boutique office spaces and a variety of living options.

 Food and Drink

 Salsa Limon’s beautiful Distrito restaurant was the development’s first anchor tenant.
 The expansive new restaurant offers semi-shaded outdoor seating, so you can enjoy your “Mexican-grade Mexican” food on a nice patio with a view.

 Heim BBQ & Catering, which has been recognized in just about every local and state publication, expanded their craft barbecue concept to a second store in the River District.
 The second joint offers different food options, including (sit down for it) a vegetarian item(s).
 The River District location also provides a massive outdoor patio space for those days when you have to be outside.

 Lettuce Cook is a cheerful, fast casual combo deli and catering outfit.
 If you have no time and need dinner an hour ago, the Meals-on-the-Go section of the store will be just right for you.
 Options include vegetarian, vegan and Paleo-style dinners and sides.
 If you have time to sit a spell, pick out a sandwich or salad from the menu and enjoy the view.